 Peanut butter - I warm my peanut butter slightly in the microwave.
 Just until the texture is a tad runnier so that it will be easier to mix with the cheesecake mixture.
 Remember, slightly warm.
 Not extremely hot.
-If you over heated your peanut butter, just leave it for a few minutes until it cools slightly before adding it into the cheesecake mixture.
+If you overheat your peanut butter, just leave it for a few minutes until it cools slightly before adding it to the cheesecake mixture.

-Pack the peanut butter if you're using cup measurement.
+Pack the peanut butter if you're using a cup measurement.

 Can I Freeze Them?